Interviewing for a remote job? Use these tips and tricks to make sure you're prepared.

 Whether your interview is taking place over Skype, Google Hangouts, Zoom, or another platform, it's important to make sure you feel comfortable using it.
 If you need, have your spouse, friend, or family member call you for a test run.

-You'll also want to make sure your internet connection is reliable.
+You'll also want to make sure your internet connection is reliable to avoid technical glitches.
 Always have a back-up plan in case something happens.
-If something unavoidable happens during the interview — whether the sound cuts out on the interviewer's end or the screen freezes — don't panic.
-Try to communicate the issue as quickly as possible (send an email or give them a call if you have to) so you don't miss part of the interview.
+If something unavoidable happens during the online interview — whether the sound cuts out on the interviewer's end or the screen freezes — don't panic.
+Try to communicate the technical difficulties as quickly as possible (send an email or give them a call if you have to) so you don't miss part of the job interview.

 2. Select a location